iSPIRT/digital-sky-docs/apis/droneDeviceRegister.md

 ## Error Response

-**Condition** : If provided with invalid payload, missing mandatory attributes, invalid digital signature, operator business identifier missing, operator business identifier does not match with any operator in the system, manufacturer business identifier in the url is invalid, manufacturer organisation name in the digital certificate is not matching with that of the subject name in the digital certificate sent as a part of payload, invalid digital certificate sent as part of payload, invalid/missing manufacturer intermediate/trusted digital certificate chain, drone is already registered with the unique device identifier
+**Condition** : If provided with invalid payload, missing mandatory attributes, invalid digital signature, operator business identifier missing, operator business identifier not matching with any operator in the system, invalidmanufacturer business identifier in the url, manufacturer organisation name in the digital certificate not matching with that of the subject name in the digital certificate sent as a part of payload, invalid digital certificate sent as part of payload, invalid/missing manufacturer intermediate/trusted digital certificate chain, drone already registered with the unique device identifier

 **Code** : `400 BAD REQUEST`